Healing & Well-Being

 But I'm not the only person seeking a unified definition of healing.
 A social scientist by the name of Thomas Egnew (2005)* studied how professional care providers define the term "healing."
-Participants in the study treated clients from different ages, genders, and cultural backgrounds in a variety of roles.
+Caregivers in this study treated clients from different age groups, genders, and cultural backgrounds.
 Dr. Egnew found a common thread in all the participants' responses:

 "Healing can be defined as the transcendence of suffering."